French tanker Somme

 The French tanker Somme is a Durance-class command and replenishment tanker (Bâtiment de commandement et de ravitaillement, BCR) of the French Navy.
 In addition to its primary duty as a fleet tanker, Somme is configured as a flagship and has served as such in the Indian Ocean.
 The vessel was constructed at La Seyne, France beginning in 1985 and entered service in 1990.
+As of 2023, with the retirement of her sister ship Marne, she is the last vessel of her class in service with the French Navy.

 In October 2009, the ship was mistakenly attacked by pirates off the coast of Somalia.
 The attack was repelled and the pirates captured.

 Design and description

 In French service, the final three Durance-class tankers are called Bâtiment de commandement et ravitailleur (BCR, "command and replenishment ship").
 In addition to their role as a fleet tanker, the three ships dubbed BCR can accommodate an entire general staff and thus supervise naval operations as a command ship.
 The three ships of the class designated BCRs, Var, Marne and Somme all have superstructures that were extended aft by 8 m to accommodate the additional staff requirements.
 The BCRs have one crane positioned along the centreline.

 Somme has a standard displacement of 7800 LT and 18500 LT at full load.
 The oiler is 157.3 m long overall and 149 m between perpendiculars with a beam of 21.2 m and a draught of 8.65 m empty and 10.8 m at full load.
 Somme is powered by two SEMT Pielstick 16 PC2.5 V 400 diesel engines turning two LIPS controllable pitch propellers rated at 20000 hp.
 The vessel has a maximum speed of 19 kn and a range of 9000 nmi at 15 kn.

 Somme has two dual solid/liquid underway transfer stations per side and can replenish two ships per side and one astern.
 The ship initially had capacity for 5090 LT of fuel oil, 3310 LT of diesel fuel, 1140 LT of JP-5 aviation fuel, 250 LT of distilled water, 180 LT of provisions, 170 LT of munitions and 15 LT of spare parts.
 These numbers change with the needs of the fleet.

 The Durance-class tankers all mount a flight deck over the stern and a hangar.
 The ships utilise Aérospatiale Alouette III and Westland Lynx helicopters but are capable of operating larger ones from their flight deck.
 For defence, Somme initially mounted one Bofors 40 mm/L60 anti-aircraft (AA) gun in a single gun turret and two 20 mm AA guns in a twin turret.
 The ship is equipped with two DRBN 34 navigational radars.
 The armament was later altered by removing the 20 mm guns and adding four 12.7 mm M2 Browning machine guns and three launchers for Simbad Mistral surface-to-air missiles.
 The ship has a complement of 162 and is capable of accommodating 250 personnel.